-Note 20 - Commitments and contingencies
+Note 19 - Commitments and contingencies

-On May 28, 2019, the Company and Mentor Partner I, LLC filed suit against the G Farma Entities and three guarantors to the G Farma agreements, described in Notes 1, 8, 9, and 10, in the California Superior Court in and for the County of Marin.
-The Company is primarily seeking monetary damages for breach of the G Farma agreements including promissory notes, leases, and other agreements, as well as actions for an injunction to recover leased property, to recover collateral under a security agreement, and to collect from guarantors on the agreements.
-Mentor intends to vigorously pursue this matter; however, collection is uncertain at this time.
-Due to uncertainty of collection, the Company has recorded reserves against the finance leases receivable described in Note 9 and has fully impaired all other notes receivables and investments in G Farma described in Notes 8, 9 and 10.
+On May 28, 2019, the Company and Mentor Partner I, LLC filed suit against the G Farma Entities and three guarantors to the G Farma agreements, described in Notes 1, 7, and 8, in the California Superior Court in and for the County of Marin.
+The Company primarily sought monetary damages for breach of the G Farma agreements, including promissory notes, leases, and other agreements, as well as actions for an injunction to recover leased property, to recover collateral under a security agreement, and to collect from guarantors on the agreements.
+Due to uncertainty of collection, the Company has recorded reserves against the finance leases receivable described in Note 8 and has fully impaired all other notes receivables and investments in G Farma described in Notes 7 and 8.

 On November 13, 2019, G Farma filed a Cross-Complaint for declaratory relief and breach of contract relating to the consulting agreement between Mentor and G Farma.
-The Company filed an answer on December 6, 2019, denying each and every allegation of the Cross-Complaint and intends to vigorously defend itself in this matter.
+The Company filed an answer on December 6, 2019, denying each and every allegation.

-On January 31, 2020, all remaining equipment leased to G Farma by Mentor Partner I which was not impounded by the Corona Police was repossessed by the Company and moved to storage under the Company's control.
+On January 31, 2020, all remaining equipment leased to G Farma by Mentor Partner I, which was not impounded by the Corona Police, was repossessed by the Company, and moved to storage under the Company's control.
 In the quarter ended March 31, 2020, the Company sold a portion of the recovered equipment, with an original cost of \$495,967, for net proceeds of \$222,031.
 In the quarter ended June 30, 2020, the Company sold all remaining recovered equipment, with an original cost of \$126,703, for net proceeds of \$27,450, after deducting shipping and delivery costs.
-All proceeds from the sale of repossessed equipment has been applied to the G Farma lease receivable balance.
+All proceeds from the sale of repossessed equipment were applied to the G Farma lease receivable balance.

 On July 2, 2020, Mentor Capital, Inc. and Mentor Partner I, LLC filed a motion for summary adjudication seeking judgment on four of its sixteen causes of action related to breach of the Promissory Notes and the related guarantees.

 On November 4, 2020, the Court granted Mentor Capital, Inc.'s and Mentor Partner I's motion for summary adjudication as to all four causes of action: both causes of action against G FarmaLabs Limited for breach of the two promissory notes totaling \$1,166,570 and one cause of action against each of Mr. Gonzalez and Ms. Gonzalez related to their duties as guarantors of G FarmaLabs Limited's obligations under the promissory notes.
-We intend to vigorously pursue the collection of damages against G FarmaLabs Limited, Mr. Gonzalez, and Ms. Gonzalez.